 Fresh water discharge 103 m3

-To control the discharge of domestic waste water in the gas compressor stations, 18 closed-cycle phytodepuration plants were installed over the years at corporate sites away from the sewage networks.
+To control the discharge of domestic waste water in the gas compressor stations, phytodepuration plants were installed over the years at corporate sites away from the sewage networks.
 These phyto-purification plants eliminate discharge since waste water is treated and fully absorbed by planted vegetation following the separation of sedimentable solids.